 Biochemistry & Biophysics | Structural & Computational Biology

 Second, all biomolecular processes occur in crowded, dynamic, constantly changing environments.
-We study how crowding affects protein-protein interactions and other basic processes such as protein folding or post-translational modifications of proteins.
-In particular, we are interested in studying how binding partners find each other in the crowded cell and employ MD and Brownian dynamics simulations and structural bioinformatics methods to address this question.
+We study how crowding affects biomolecular interactions and other basic processes such as protein folding or post-translational modifications of proteins.
+In particular, we are interested in studying how crowding affects the co-localization of binding partners and employ MD and Brownian dynamics simulations and structural bioinformatics methods to address this question.

-Finally, we have recently discovered a remarkably robust correspondence between the nucleobase content of mRNAs and the propensity of their cognate protein sequences to interact with nucleobases.
-We believe this supports and extends the stereo-chemical hypothesis concerning the origin of the genetic code and suggests that cognate mRNAs and proteins may be physico-chemically complementary to each other and bind, especially if unstructured.
-We use different methods of computational biophysics including MD simulations, structural bioinformatics techniques, free energy calculations and in vitro experiments to further explore this hypothesis.
+Finally, we have recently discovered a remarkably robust correspondence between the nucleobase density profiles of mRNAs and the nucleobase affinity profiles of their cognate protein sequences.
+For example, the purine-density profile of a typical mRNA coding sequence in H. sapiens matches the guanine-affinity profile of its cognate protein with an absolute value of the Pearson correlation of 0.8 on average.
+We believe this finding supports and extends the stereochemical hypothesis concerning the origin of the genetic code and suggests that cognate mRNAs and proteins may be physico-chemically complementary to each other and bind, especially if unstructured.
+Moreover, this findings suggests a novel principle of RNA-protein interactions beyond the cognate context, with potential implications in different areas of RNA-protein biology.
+We use different biophysical methods including MD simulations, structural bioinformatics techniques, free energy calculations and in vitro experiments to further explore this hypothesis.close

 de Ruiter, Anita; Zagrovic, Bojan (2015).
 Absolute binding-free energies between standard RNA/DNA nucleobases and amino-acid sidechain analogs in different environments.
 NUCLEIC ACIDS RES;43(2):708-18.
 PMID: 25550435